capobiancoale/Presentazione-data-visua/README.md

 # Water Insecurity in the United States: County-Level Analysis

+This is a Quarto presentation made with prosition.

 ## Overview

 This is an interactive presentation analyzing water insecurity across the United States at the county level using American Community Survey (ACS) 5-Year Estimates data.
 The analysis focuses on the prevalence of households lacking complete plumbing facilities as a key indicator of water infrastructure deprivation.